 Acknowledgement

-We are grateful to XXX for conducting the cross-check of the CE2.3.2 tests.
+We are grateful to Technicolor and Samsung for conducting the cross-check of the CE2.3.2 tests.

 Conclusion

 This contribution reports results of CE2.3.2 test on modified Sample Adaptive Offset (SAO) method proposed in the JVET-J0021[1].
 It is proposed to introduce SAO parameters signaling at block level and allow SAO block size to be q different from the CTU size.
 Additionally, changes to the merge scheme proposed to allow two-directional SAO merge.